ssbmars/bn4-patching/readme.md

 ## finding the text archives to edit
 There are full text archive dumps of BlueMoon and RedSun in `/textdumps/`.
 Search through it for what you want and copy the text to `bm_text.tpl` before editing.
 Some common text archives have already been copied over.
+Before you can edit a script, you must ensure you've included the @archive and @size values for it.
+The order of definition is archive, size, script(s) where scripts always go under their respective archive.
 An intact text archive looks like this:
 ```
 @archive 00A455